Moderate sedation with parenteral agents.

-(2) In addition to meeting the above criteria, the dentist must also have a current and documented proficiency in advanced cardiac life support (ACLS) or pediatric advanced life support (PALS).
+(2) In addition to meeting the criteria in subsection (1) of this section, the dentist must also have a current and documented proficiency in advanced cardiac life support (ACLS) or pediatric advanced life support (PALS).
 One way to demonstrate such proficiency is to hold a valid and current ACLS, PALS certificate or equivalent.

 (a) In the treatment setting, a patient receiving moderate parenteral sedation must have that sedation administered by a person qualified under this chapter.

-(c) An intravenous infusion shall be maintained during the administration of a parenteral agent.
+(c) An intravenous infusion must be maintained during the administration of a parenteral agent.

 (d) When the operative dentist is also the person administering the moderate sedation, the operative dentist must be continuously assisted by at least one individual experienced in monitoring sedated patients.

-(g) The patient's level of consciousness shall be recorded prior to the dismissal of the patient.
+(g) The patient's level of consciousness must be recorded prior to the dismissal of the patient.